athalhammer/danker/README.md

 danker
 ======

-__danker__ is a compilation of Bash and Python3 scripts that enables the computation of PageRank on Wikipedia on normal off-the-shelf hardware (e.g., a quad-core CPU, 8 GB of memory and 250 GB hard disk storage).
-The BIGMEM option enables to speed up the computation process (given enough main memory is available - depending on the Wikipedia language edition and hardware).
-The total size of danker is < 150 lines of code.
+__danker__ is a compilation of Bash and Python3 scripts that enables the computation of PageRank on Wikipedia on normal off-the-shelf hardware (e.g., a quad-core CPU, 8 GB of main memory, and 250 GB hard disk storage).
+The BIGMEM option enables to speed up computation given that enough main memory is available (this depends on the Wikipedia language edition and your hardware configuration).
+The total size of danker is __< 150 lines of code__.

-* __INPUT__ Wikipedia language edition, e.g. "en" OR "ALL" (for computing PR on the union of all language editions - bag semantics); optional parameter "BIGMEM".
+* __INPUT__ Wikipedia language edition, e.g. "en" OR "ALL" (for computing PR on the union of all language editions - "bag of links" semantics); optional parameter "BIGMEM".
-* __PROCESSING__ danker does the download of the needed Wikipedia dump files (https://dumps.wikimedia.org/LANGwiki/latest/), resolves links, redirects, Wikidata Q-ids, produces a link-file and computes PageRank.
+* __PROCESSING__ danker downloads the needed Wikipedia dump files (https://dumps.wikimedia.org/LANGwiki/latest/), resolves links, redirects, Wikidata Q-ids, produces a link-file and computes PageRank.
 * __OUTPUT__
   * LANG-DUMPDATE.links - a link file, the input for PageRank (every line reads from left to right: Q-id left --links to--> Q-id right)
   * LANG-DUMPDATE.links.rank - a series of Wikidata Q-ids with their respective PageRank (sorted descending)